 Network users should be warned that some material accessible via the Internet might contain items that are illegal, defamatory, inaccurate or potentially offensive to some people.
 Content filtering software is in use, but no filtering system is capable of blocking 100% of the inappropriate material available on the Internet.
 We believe that the benefits to students and staff from access to the Internet, in the form of information resources and opportunities for collaboration, exceed the risks or disadvantages.
-Ultimately, teachers, parents and guardians of minors are responsible for setting and conveying the standards that their children should follow when using media and information sources supplying personal information and arranging personal meetings.
-Students should never arrange a personal meeting with someone whom they meet online without parents' or guardians' knowledge and approval.
-Students should promptly inform their teacher or administrator about any online communication that the student feels is threatening, harassing, or otherwise inappropriate.
+Ultimately, teachers, parents and guardians of minors are responsible for setting and conveying the standards that their children should follow when using media and information sources

 The Internet is accessible to the public.
 Unfortunately, this includes people who want to make contact with students for inappropriate reasons or under false pretenses.
-The Milton Public Schools cannot screen the Internet for all such inappropriate applications.
-Consequently, students must be cautious and prudent about
+The Milton Public Schools cannot screen the